cirosantilli/linux-cheat/compile/gcc/index.md

 #compilation steps

-it is good to understand which steps are done towards compilation
+It is good to understand which steps are done towards compilation

-only expanded macros with the c preprocessor:
+Only expanded macros with the c preprocessor:

     cpp a.c > a.i
     cpp b.c > b.i

-different languages have different preprocessors
+Different languages have different preprocessors

-generate human readable assembly code:
+Generate human readable assembly code:

     gcc -S a.i -o a.s
     gcc -S b.i -o b.s

-specify format:
+Specify format:

     gcc -masm=att -S a.c -o a.s
     gcc -masm=intel -S a.c -o a.s

-default format: `att` which is historically what has larger gcc support
+Default format: `att` which is historically what has larger gcc support

-make machine code from assembly code:
+Make machine code from assembly code:

     as -o a.o a.s
     as -o b.o b.s

-this transforms human readable formats into binary object files
+This transforms human readable formats into binary object files

-make machine code from c direcly:
+Make machine code from c direcly:

     gcc -c a.c -o a.o
     gcc -c b.c -o b.o

-all above steps in one
+All above steps in one

     ld -o ab.out a.o b.o

-link object files into single executable
+Link object files into single executable

     gcc a.c b.c -o ab.out

-does all above steps in one
+Does all above steps in one

-if you use make, it is faster to genterate `.o` and keep them, since if the source does not change, make will not recompile the corresponding `.o`
+If you use make, it is faster to genterate `.o` and keep them, since if the source does not change, make will not recompile the corresponding `.o`